elzeinali/vote-counter/readme.md

 ## Approaches

 There are two main strategies implemented in this application: `MAP_ONLY` and `MAP_AND_HEAP`.
-We'll use `n` as the number of unique votes in the file and `m` as the number of unique candidates to analyse time and space complexities. n is always greater than or equal to m.
+We'll use `n` as the number of unique votes in the file and `m` as the number of unique candidates to analyse time and space complexities. `n` is always greater than or equal to `m`.

 ### 1. Map Only (`MAP_ONLY`)